San Francisco

 Building AI Agents Workshop

-The workshop took participants from zero to multi-agent systems in one afternoon: basic agent → custom tools → MCP connections → multi-service integration (Notion + image generation) → multi-agent teams with specialized roles → Gradio web interface → web navigation with Selenium.
-All using smolagents, all open source.
+The workshop took participants from zero to multi-agent systems in one afternoon.
+Using smolagents as a framework, we started with a basic agent, then moved on to custom tools, MCP connections, multi-service integration (Notion + image generation), multi-agent teams with specialized roles, custom Gradio web interfaces, and finally web navigation with Selenium.

 The room spanned complete beginners to senior engineers, and watching them pair up and help each other was the best part.
 Hugging Face launched a Women on Hugging Face community afterward and invited our participants as founding members.
 Rime gave everyone $100 in credits.